Fact Sheet Purpose

-- AOPA estimates that the O&P businesses provide patient services worth more than $3.45 billion annually.
+- AOPA estimates that the O&P businesses provide patient services worth more than $3.5 – $4 billion annually

-- More than $60 million in government funds has been earmarked for research related to orthotic and prosthetic needs by veterans.
+- More than $60 million in government funds has been earmarked for research related to orthotic and prosthetic needs by veterans and civilians

 ABOUT AOPA: Founded in 1917, the American Orthotic & Prosthetic Association (AOPA), based in Alexandria, Virginia, is the largest non-profit organization dedicated to helping orthotic and prosthetic (O&P) businesses and professionals navigate the multitude of issues surrounding the delivery of quality patient care.
-With nearly 2,000 members, AOPA serves the O&P profession with advocacy on Capitol Hill, premier publications, high-quality coding products, expert reimbursement guidance and a full slate of education programming on O&P-specific issues.
+With more than 2,000 member locations, AOPA serves the O&P profession with advocacy on Capitol Hill, premier publications, high-quality coding products, expert reimbursement guidance and a full slate of education programming on O&P-specific issues.